+- General Education Requirement Fulfillment: Arts & Humanities

-Prerequisite: THTR 140, THTR 150
+- Prerequisite: THTR 140, THTR 150

-• Corequisite: THTR 141
+- Corequisite: THTR 141

+- Offering: Spring

-Offering: SpringInstructor: Coromel
+- Instructor: Coromel

-THTR 155 Stagecraft I (1)
+THTR 155 Stagecraft I (4)

-An introduction to the physical aspects of theatre production.
+An introduction to the design process of theatre production.
 This course provides students with the basic knowledge and skills used in backstage production support.
-Areas of study include drafting, scenic design, construction, and lighting.
+Areas of study include welding, carpentry, drafting, scenic and lighting design.
 Required of all theatre majors, but also intended for the interested non-major who would like to explore the performing arts from a technical perspective.
-This course requires the student to work 3 hours per week in the Scenic Studio.
+This course requires the student to complete 3 lab hours per week in the Scenic Studio.